johno/johnotander.github.io/resume.md

   - Exceptional at writing thorough, efficient tests
   - Practitioner of unobtrusive Javascript
   - Passionate about learning new technology

-Currently learning about Elixir, the Phoenix Framework, Web Sockets

 ## Notable Projects